By Wendy Stoltz / Last Modified On January 15, 2023

 Notes

-- Remember when measuring out gluten-free flours to spoon your flour into your measuring cup, then level it.
-Do not dip your measuring cup into the flour then level, it will be too much flour.
+- Remember, when measuring out gluten-free flours spoon your flour into your measuring cup, then level it.
+Do not dip your measuring cup into the flour and then level it; it will be too much flour.

-- This gluten free pancakes recipe is super simple to make.
-If you find that your pancake batter is too thick to spread, most likely you added too much flour or your buttermilk was too thick.
+- This gluten-free pancake recipe is super simple to make.
+If your pancake batter is too thick to spread, you most likely added too much flour, or your buttermilk was too thick.
 Simply add water a tablespoon at a time until you get the desired consistency.

 - See the note above about making a pancake mix to store for later.